vivian-ng/Hardware/MRR_ESP_3DP/README.md

   - Set RST jumper to TMC and TMC_SEL jumper to UART to enable TMC2208 UART mode
   - For TMC2130 SPI mode, connect corresponding motor (X, Y, Z, or E0) on CS_PIN header to available ESP32 pin

-TODO:
-- Use MOSFET with smaller footprint for part cooling fan.

 Released under CERN Open Hardware Licence v1.2.
 See LICENSE.txt for details.